rails/rails/guides/source/active_support_core_extensions.md

 1.in?(1)            # => ArgumentError
 ```

-NOTE: Defined in +active_support/core_ext/object/inclusion.rb+.
+NOTE: Defined in `active_support/core_ext/object/inclusion.rb`.

-Extensions to +Module+
+Extensions to `Module`
 ----------------------

-### +alias_method_chain+
+### `alias_method_chain`

 Using plain Ruby you can wrap methods with other methods, that's called _alias chaining_.

 For example, let's say you'd like params to be strings in functional tests, as they are in real requests, but still want the convenience of assigning integers and other kind of values.
-To accomplish that you could wrap +ActionController::TestCase#process+ this way in +test/test_helper.rb+:
+To accomplish that you could wrap `ActionController::TestCase#process` this way in `test/test_helper.rb`:

 ```ruby
 ActionController::TestCase.class_eval do